The McCormick martingale optimal transport: Numerical study

 The effectiveness of McCormick relaxations depends on the characteristics of the option payoff.
 Since causality imposes conditional independence, we find that McCormick relaxations are more effective when the payoff function is path-dependent for both assets.
-In fact, when analyzing the payoff $\max\{X_2 + Y_2 - K, 0\}$ from \cite{eckstein2021robust}, the observed improvement is minimal.
-Consequently, our focus shifts to a basket call option with an Asian-style payoff, averaged across two stocks $(X, Y)$ and two periods:
+Consider a basket call option with an Asian-style payoff, averaged across two stocks $(X, Y)$ and two periods:

-Similarly, we employ probability bounds implied by marginal constraints.
-Although these bounds are typically loose, the McCormick MOT can still yield tighter price intervals compared to the classical MOT framework.
+First, we employ probability bounds implied by marginal constraints.
+Although these bounds are typically loose, the McCormick MOT can still yield tighter price intervals compared to the classic MOT framework.

 We obtained the zero-coupon yield curve, forward prices, and European option prices from OptionMetrics via Wharton Research Data Services (WRDS).
 In the first example, consider an investor interested in stocks from two pharmaceutical companies, namely Gilead Sciences (Ticker: GILD) and GSK plc (Ticker: GSK).
 According to OptionMetrics data, the liquidity of European options for these stocks is considered moderate.
 For example, on 28 February 2023, GSK options show an open interest of 4458 and a volume of 167401, while GILD options have an open interest of 4989 and a volume of 233003.
 We utilize Gurobi to solve the linear program \eqref{eq:mu_obj} and derive the risk-neutral marginals $(\mu_1, \mu_2)$ and $(\nu_1, \nu_2)$.
 To assess the reduction in basket option price bounds, we introduce the following ratio: